 We follow very stringent processes and comply with the key statutory requirements of leading regulatory bodies, towards the collection, processing and distribution of our products.

 Mothers who have excess breast milk can also help save the life of a fragile babies by donating their surplus breast milk, by becoming a donor mother through our donor program.

-The benefits of Pasteurised Human Breast Milk are striking when compared to Infant Formula.
+The benefits of pasteurized human milk are striking when compared to infant formula.